awesome56/Role-Based-Access-Control-api/README.md

 ## 🚀 Overview & Functionalities

-The Shipment Pricing API is designed to:
+The Role-Based Access Control &amp; Shipment Pricing API is designed to:
+- **User Authentication:** Enable users to register and log in using JWT for secure access.
+- **Role-Based Authorization:** Restrict access to certain endpoints based on user roles (admin, shipper, and carrier).
 - **Calculate Shipment Costs:** Compute shipping costs based on cargo type, weight, and distance.
 - **Manage Pricing Rules:** Allow administrators to create, update, and delete pricing rules.
-- **User Authentication:** Enable users to register and log in using JWT for secure access.
-- **Role-Based Authorization:** Restrict access to certain endpoints based on user roles (admin, shipper, and carrier).
 - **Logging:** Log important events and admin actions using Winston.
 - **Validation:** Validate incoming request data with express-validator.